-Naturally, fresh Mango will draw out the tropical fruit notes of the beer, and a mango salsa would be an excellent way to balance out the drink’s sweetness with a bit of heat.
+Naturally, fresh ripe Mango will draw out the tropical fruit notes of the beer, and a mango salsa would be an excellent way to balance out the drink’s sweetness with a bit of heat.
 You might also try sprinkling some salt and chili powder over fresh mango slices for a poolside treat!

 Some beer fans may also be surprised to learn that Blue Moon recommends some dessert pairings with this Mango Wheat.
-In particular, they suggest vanilla ice cream, which will certainly accentuate the malty richness of the beer and the sweet honey notes.
+In particular, they suggest french vanilla ice cream, which will certainly accentuate the malty richness of the beer and the sweet honey notes.

 If you’re all in this combination, try a beer float with a scoop of vanilla ice cream and some mango puree on top!

 Where Can you Purchase Blue Moon Mango Wheat

 Fortunately for fans of the Mango Wheat, this once seasonal beer is now available year-round and in both stand-alone and mixed packages.

 While you’re still likely to come across the classic Blue Moon before this tropical version, it’s widely available in grocery stores like Safeway, Giant, and Harris Teeter as well as in local liquor stores and Total Wines around the United States.

 Target is also a large supplier of Blue Moon products with over 1,200 of Target’s 1,800 US stores now able to carry alcohol.